This tutorial shows all the steps for QBO import into Quickbooks Desktop for Mac.

 Then you select a QBO file to import.
-Click Open" button.
+Click the 'Open' button.

 Now your Web Connect data has been successfully read into Quickbooks.
-Click 'OK' button.
+Click the 'OK' button.

 Match transactions to Vendor Records and expense account.
 'Downloaded as' column is a Payee from the QBO file.